zhiyuanc1718/css-selectors/README.md

 ```

 In order to select the sapphire image in our CSS, we can use what's called a descendant selector.
-In `css/gems.css` you'll want to replace the text `/*selector for sapphire goes here */ ` with `#sand img`.

-`#sand img` is our CSS selector.
-This selector will first look for an HTML tag with the ID `sand`, and from there, look for the `img` child HTML element, and apply that styling to the `img`.
+In `css/gems.css` you'll want to replace the text `/*selector for sapphire goes here */ ` with the selector that will first look for an HTML tag with the ID `sand`, and from there, look for the `img` child HTML element, and apply that styling to the `img`.

 Save your changes and refresh in the browser.
 Sapphire.  &#10003;